If you are looking for the best things to do in Vienna, you are in for a treat.

 It is a municipal building for the city and province of Vienna.

-Throughout the year, the town square host a variety of events.
+Throughout the year, the town square hosts a variety of events.

 The Haus Der Musik Is One Of Vienna’s Most Interactive Museums